 It develops the national programmes and subprogrammes defined at the service of the objectives and principles of the Spanish Strategy on Science, Technology and Innovation.

 It covers the list of annual actions and Calls developed by the national programmes and establishes a calendar of proposed public Calls, in which the characteristics of the aid, recipients, deadlines for presentation and the ruling of proposals are indicated together with the relevant management bodies.

-The STI Act defines two national funding organisms, both attached to the Ministry of Economy, Industry and Competitiveness:
+The STI Act defines two national funding organisms, both attached to the Ministry of Science, Innovation and Universities:

 In Spain there are more than fifty major institutions which receive the name of singular scientific and technical infrastructures (ICTS).
 These infrastructures are dedicated to avant-garde science and require international collaboration.
 They are unique in their kind and their maintenance requires very high investment, both in infrastructures and in specialised personnel.
 The ICTS provide tools to the service of the scientific and industrial community, and therefore have a "protocol of access" to regulate their use by scientific and external personnel.

-Further information can be found on the web page of the Secretary of State for Research, Development and Innovation (http://www.idi.mineco.gob.es), together with a full list of ICTS.
+Further information can be found on the web page of the Ministry of Science, Innovation and Universities, together with a full list of ICTS.
 The following figure gives a map of the ICTS.